apache/cordova-docs/www/_posts/2017-11-20-migrate-from-cordova-globalization-plugin.md

 ## Migrating from the Cordova Globalization Plugin

 The Cordova Globalization Plugin was created to obtain information and perform operations based on a user’s locale, language and timezone when most mobile platforms could not make a distinction between these settings.
-With the new API arrivals in the browser, we can now use the [ECMA Internationalization API](https://www.ecma-international.org/ecma-402/1.0/) for achieving this goal on iOS, Android,Windows devices and desktop browsers.
+With the new API arrivals in the browser, we can now use the [ECMA Internationalization API](https://www.ecma-international.org/ecma-402/1.0/) for achieving this goal on iOS, Android, Windows devices and desktop browsers.
 Hence, this cordova plugin is not needed any more and will be sunset soon.

 ### Migrating from the plugin to the Internationalization API